klahrich/chiefhustler/content/posts/portfolio-july-2021.md

 US-listed stocks (including $BABA) now represent 22% of the portfolio.

 $NUR.CN is still weighing heavily on the performance.
-All the US stocks are down as wello, except for the small position in $JAKK.
+All the US stocks are down as well, except for the small position in $JAKK. $WELL.TO is down 15% from last month.

 This month I had my first experience with rights ($GFP-RT.V).
 I bought as much as I felt comfortable buying, which I think was 71,500 rights plus a tiny bit of oversubscription just for practice.
 They convert at $1.50 per $GFP.V share. $GFP.V closed the month at $2.63.
 I'm waiting to receive the shares in my account.